History of the Puritans from 1649: Persecution of Dissenters, 1662–1672

 Though expelled from their pulpits in 1662, many of the non-conforming ministers continued to preach to their followers in public homes and other locations.
 These private meetings were known as conventicles.
 The congregations that they formed around the non-conforming ministers at this time form the nucleus for the later English Presbyterian, Congregationalist, and Baptist denominations.
 The Cavalier Parliament responded hostilely to the continued influence of the non-conforming ministers.
 In 1664, it passed the Conventicle Act banning religious assemblies of more than five people outside of the Church of England.
 In 1665, it passed the Five Mile Act, forbidding ejected ministers from living within five miles of a parish from which they had been banned, unless they swore an oath never to resist the king, or attempt to alter the government of Church or State.
 Under the penal laws forbidding religious dissent (generally known to history as the Clarendon Code), many ministers were imprisoned in the latter half of the 1660s.
 One of the most notable victims of the penal laws during this period (though he was not himself an ejected minister) was John Bunyan, a Baptist, who was imprisoned from 1660 to 1672.

-At the same time that the Cavalier Parliament was ratcheting up the legal penalties against religious dissent, there were various attempts from the side of government and bishops, to establish a basis for "comprehension", a set of circumstances under which some dissenting ministers could return to the Church of England.
-These schemes for comprehension would have driven a wedge between Presbyterians and the group of Independents; but the discussions that took place between Latitudinarian figures in the Church and leaders such as Baxter and Manton never bridged the gap between Dissenters and the "high church" party in the Church of England, and comprehension ultimately proved impossible to achieve.
+At the same time that the Cavalier Parliament was ratcheting up the legal penalties against religious dissent, there were various attempts from the side of government and bishops to establish a basis for "comprehension", a set of circumstances under which some dissenting ministers could return to the Church of England.
+These schemes for comprehension would have driven a wedge between Presbyterians and the group of Independents, but the discussions that took place between Latitudinarian figures in the Church and leaders such as Baxter and Manton never bridged the gap between Dissenters and the "high church" party in the Church of England, and comprehension ultimately proved impossible to achieve.

+There were also various attempts to ease the penal laws.
+These attempts were generally motivated by a desire to ease the position of the Roman Catholics, rather than the Protestant dissenters.
+In 1662, Charles II issued a Declaration of Indulgence that would have suspended the penal laws against both Protestant dissenters and Roman Catholics, but the Cavalier Parliament refused to allow it to take effect.